Hanger Swirl Soap Projecthttps://www.brambleberry.com/in-the-studio/projects/cold-process/hanger-swirl-soap-project/PS000114.html

 FRAGRANCE PREP: Measure 2 ounces of Crisp Cotton Fragrance Oil into a small glass container and set aside.

 COLORANT PREP: Add 1 tablespoon of a lightweight oil, like sweet almond oil, to 4 separate containers.
-Then, add 1 teaspoon of Ultramarine Blue Pigment, Yellow Mica, titanium dioxide, and Neon Blue Raspberry Colorant into the separate containers.
+Then, add 1 teaspoon of Ultramarine Blue Pigment, Yellow Mica, titanium dioxide, and Caribbean Blue Mica into the separate containers.
 Use a Mini Mixer to fully incorporate the color into the oil.
 Optional: To ensure the titanium dioxide blends smoothly into the soap, we recommend micronizing it before dispersing it in oil.
 Use a coffee grinder to break up any clumps of color and prevent streaks of white from showing in the final soap.
 We like to use a coffee grinder that has a removable stainless steel mixing area for easy cleaning.
+Note: This project was originally made with Neon Blue Raspberry Colorant, which was discontinued.
+Zippy Blue Mica creates a similar shade but it will look different from the photos below.

 TOOL PREP: Bend the hanger tool so it fits inside the mold by length.